In progress City project

 Disc golf is a sport that has gained popularity in recent years.

-The City of Mississauga has already introduced disc golf courses to a number of public parks, including Dellwood Park and Spruce Park, and is now in the process of installing a new course at Lake Aquitaine Park.
+The City of Mississauga has already introduced disc golf courses to two public parks, including Dellwood Park and Spruce Park, and is now in the process of gathering feedback from the public regarding a proposed new course at Lake Aquitaine Park.

 A person throwing a disc into a metal basket.